Florida / County

 DMV Information

-Vehicle services for Fruitland Park are managed by the Florida Department of Highway Safety and Motor Vehicles, with the nearest office located in Clermont.
-Residents can access driver’s licensing, vehicle registration, and other services both in person and online via the state DMV website.
-The office is easily reachable for routine motor vehicle needs.
+Residents of Fruitland Park handle vehicle services through the Florida Department of Highway Safety and Motor Vehicles, conveniently located in Clermont.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Florida